Custom Kitting Services

 Custom Kitting Services Provided by The Hope Group

-As companies continue to outsource selected parts of their manufacturing process and continue to “Lean” out their operations it has become increasingly important to rely on “kitting” services as a cost-saving and time-saving measure.
-The Custom Kitting service provided by The Hope Group has been available for its major customers for over a decade with great success.
+As companies continue to outsource selected parts of their manufacturing process and continue to “Lean” out their operations it has become increasingly important to rely on custom “kitting” services as a cost-saving and time-saving measure.
+The Custom Kitting Services provided by The Hope Group have been available for its major customers for over a decade with great success.
 As an early proponent of the kitting concept, The Hope Group developed several processes that met the need of MRO as well as OEM facilities.
 Today, the OEM operations dominate its activity as New England manufacturers seek ways to remain competitive within an increasingly challenging global marketplace.